FAQ

 Q. Do I get a copy of my marriage certificate to take home?

-I give you a very snasy looking cursive marriage certificate called a form 15 to take home with you on your wedding day.
-This a ceremonial wedding certificate and can’t be used to demonstrate that you are married to entities such as the bank, passport office or Vic Roads.
-For this you need an Official Certificate of Marriage from Births Deaths and Marriages.
+This a ceremonial wedding certificate and can’t be used to demonstrate that you are married to entities such as the bank, passport office or Vic Roads or to change your name.

 Q. Can my celebrant order a copy of the Official Certificate of Marriage for me?

 If your wedding takes place in Victoria or New South Wales, I can order you a copy of your Official Certificate of Marriage when I register your marriage online.
 There is a small additional fee for this service.
-If I marry you in another state, and you would like help to get your Official Certificate of Marriage, I can look into it for you.

 Q. How quickly is my marriage registered?